-- Expand its network and contact base - Advance racial equity by engaging diverse groups in local and subregional planning processes - Build capacity and expertise to respond to the pandemic and its impacts to public health, housing, the economy and other areas of need

-Monitor and comment on the Regional Transportation Plan, Transportation Improvement Program (TIP), and Unified Planning Work Program (UPWP); and implement the 2017 NSPC Mobility Plan

-- Ensure NSPC community representation at the MPO and participate in RTAC; - Collaboratively identify, recommend, and/or pursue studies or project opportunities involving multiple communities in the subregion - Work with the MAPC legislative team and the NSPC representative to the Legislative Committee to advance key legislative priorities - Build capacity and expertise to respond to the pandemic and its impacts to public health, housing, the economy and other areas of need
+- Build capacity and expertise in topic areas such as economic development, environmental and energy planning and policy, public health planning, among other topics; to respond to the pandemic and its impacts to public health, housing, the economy and other areas of need - Monitor and comment on the Regional Transportation Plan, Transportation Improvement Program (TIP), and Unified Planning Work Program (UPWP); and implement the 2017 NSPC Mobility Plan - Ensure NSPC community representation at the MPO and participate in RTAC; - Collaboratively identify, recommend, and/or pursue studies or project opportunities involving multiple communities in the subregion - Work with the MAPC legislative team and the NSPC representative to the Legislative Committee to advance key legislative priorities - Build capacity and expertise to adapt to the new reality communities face as our health care, economic, transportation systems have changed as a result of the global pandemic.

-The NSPC Subregional Coordinator, in collaboration with the co-chairs and the membership, will engage in the following activities that are made possible by funding received from the Unified Planning Work Program (UPWP) and assessment funds.
+The NSPC Subregional Coordinators, in collaboration with the co-chairs and the membership, will engage in the following activities that are made possible by funding received from the Unified Planning Work Program (UPWP) and assessment funds.